ExistensialReset/flowmosr/ethos/RELATIONAL_INFRASTRUCTURE.md

 ---

-# IX.
-When Leaving Is the Courageous Act
+# X. When Leaving Is the Courageous Act

 Not every relationship can continue.